timmullin/elevate/docs-website-src/content/blockers.md

 ## Using OVH proactive intervention monitoring

 If you are using a dedicated server hosted at OVH, you should **disable the `proactive monitoring` before starting** the elevation process.
+To indiciate you have done this, you must create the touch file `/var/cpanel/acknowledge_ovh_monitoring_for_elevate` or elevation will block when it detects that the system is hosted by OVH.
 The proactive monitoring incorrectly detects an issue on your server during one of the reboots.
 Your server would then boot to a rescue mode, interrupting the elevation upgrade.